'Sovereign Soil' feeds body and soul

 The Tr'ondëk Hwëch'in never ceded their land.
 Twenty years ago, a land claims agreement sighed by the federal, provincial and First Nations governments ensured self-governance to the Tr'ondëk Hwëch'in.

-Curtis says, "The community is working towards a progressive partnership with the Tr'ondëk Hwëch'in to ensure that the Truth and Reconciliation Calls to Action are followed through.
+Curtis says, "The community is working towards a progressive partnership with the Tr'ondëk Hwëch'in to ensure that the Truth and Reconciliation calls to action are followed through.
 That means ongoing discussion and ongoing process within the community."

 Sovereign Soil, Curtis' first feature documentary, is part of a planned triptych of works within his community exploring the intimacies of human relationships to land.